freakout42/formax/README.md

 **formax** is a tool for developing and executing user-friedly character-based database applications with extreme efficiency.
 The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and JavaScript as trigger language.
 The result is the most efficient solution possible for the end-user.
-Also the applications can be build with minimal effort.
-Click an the image for a non-technical description of the project and its goals.
+The applications can also be build with minimal effort.
+Click on the image for a non-technical description of the project and its goals.

 [![formax](https://formax.freakout.de/assets/logo.jpg "formax")](https://formax.freakout.de/ "formax")